chrisgilliam72/frontend-mentor-LinkSharing-App/README.md

 This is a WIP project which I am currently busy with.I hope to be done with it by the 17/05/2024 .
-Front End is done using Blazor WASM and Bootstrap.
+Front End is done using Blazor WASM ,HTML5, CDSS  and Bootstrap.
 Backend is C# API and SQLite database hosted on Azure .

 https://www.frontendmentor.io/challenges/linksharing-app-Fbt7yweGsT